mattvenn/multi_project_tools/README.md

 * runs formal proof on wrapper
 * checks wrapper md5sum is correct (if doing an LVS with gds and powered verilog, then is there any point in doing md5sum on wrapper?)
 * TODO checks final gds is correct size, has correct io, has correct number of tristate buffers
-    * run lvs against powered verilog and gds - check pass
+* run LVS against powered verilog and gds - requires v0.9 OpenLANE/PDK
 * search powered verilog for module interface

 This functionality is contained within the [Project class](project.py)